Dan Rather: 1968 Democratic convention

 During live coverage of the 1968 Democratic National Convention, Rather attempted to interview a delegate from Georgia who appeared as though he was being forcibly removed by men without identification badges.

 As Rather approached the delegate to question the apparent strong-arm tactics of the Chicago political machine under Mayor Daley, he was punched in the stomach by one of the men, knocking him to the ground.
-“He lifted me right off the floor and put me away.
+"He lifted me right off the floor and put me away.
 I was down, the breath knocked out of me, as the whole group blew on by me ...
-In the CBS control room, they had switched the camera onto me just as I was slugged.”
-Walter Cronkite, after being told by Rather what happened, added on-air, "I think we got a bunch of thugs here Dan!"
+In the CBS control room, they had switched the camera onto me just as I was slugged."
+Walter Cronkite, viewing the incident, added on-air, "I think we got a bunch of thugs here Dan!"